-Option 1: Soft Reset -Reset Tesla Using Steering Wheel Scroll Wheel
+Option 1: Soft Reset -Reset Tesla Using the Steering Wheel Scroll Wheel

-Soft Reboot or Reset is straightforward.
-Hold down both steering wheel buttons until the screen goes black and continue holding until the Tesla logo appears.
+A soft Reboot or Reset is straightforward.
+Hold down both steering wheel buttons until the screen goes black, and continue holding until the Tesla logo appears.
 Then let go.

 - Press and hold both scroll wheels on either side of the steering wheel.